-Although Hartlepool is a port with a rich industrial past, its hinterland is dominated by the rolling magnesian limestone in unspoilt countryside that is little developed as it lies outside the Durham coalfield that dominated the scenery of other parts of County Durham to the north.
+Although Hartlepool is a port with a rich industrial past, its hinterland features pretty villages in rolling magnesian limestone hills in countryside that has seen little development.
+This area lay outside the Durham coalfield that dominated much of the scenery of other parts of eastern County Durham just to the north.

-Of these villages Hart village just outside the town to the north west has the closest and most ancient ties to Hartlepool itself.
-It is a small and beautiful village with wonderful views out to see and surrounded by lovely the rolling limestone magnesian limestone countryside.
-Hart was the heartland and capital of the manor called Hartness (Heortnesse) from the seventh century onwards, The diestrict stretched from the River Tees to Castle Eden and included Billingham to the west.
+Amongst Hartlepool’s neighbouring villages, Hart village, just outside the town to the north west has the closest and most ancient ties to Hartlepool itself.
+It is a small and beautiful village with wonderful views out to sea and is surrounded by the lovely rolling magnesian limestone countryside.
+Hart was the heartland and capital of a manor called Hartness (Heortnesse) from the seventh century onward.
+The district stretched from the River Tees to Castle Eden and included Billingham to the west.

-Hart has has beautiful Saxon church dedicated to St Mary Magdalene with Norman and later medieval additions.
-The church dates to the 8th century – built in stone in the Anglo-Saxon/Viking period and probably replacing and earlier Saxon church of wood of the seventh century.
+Hart has a beautiful Saxon church dedicated to St Mary Magdalene which has Norman and later medieval additions.
+The church dates to the eighth century, it was built in stone in the Anglo-Saxon/Viking period and probably replaced an earlier Saxon church of wood of the seventh century.

-Given its Anglo-Saxon credentials it is tempting to associate the village and district of Hart with (Heorot) the hall of Hart that features in the famed Anglo-Saxon poem Beowulf, the oldest long poem in the Old English language of the Anglo-Saxons, however the poem is set in Scandinavia.
+Given its Anglo-Saxon credentials it is tempting to associate the village and the district of Hart with Heorot, the ‘hall of Hart’ that features in the famed Anglo-Saxon poem Beowulf, the oldest long poem in the Old English language of the Anglo-Saxons.
+However the poem is set in Scandinavia rather than England.

-The Brus wall outside near the church is the remains of a huge medieval house of the De Brus family and stands on the site of an earlier Saxon hall.
-Associated with the De Brus family who owned the manor of Hart.
-It is thought – or at least claims – to be the birthplace of Robert the Bruce, the King of Scotland.
+The Brus wall just outside the church is the remains of a huge medieval house that once belonged to the powerful De Brus family and stands on the site of an earlier Saxon hall.
+The De Brus family owned the manor of Hart.
+It is sometimes thought – or at least claims to be – the birthplace of Robert the Bruce, the King of Scotland.

-In the village is a pleasing front street with some surrounding developments of newer houses but on a small and subtle scale and the villages retains a modest scale.
-A cottage called Voltigeur recalls a famous horse of Hart village that was bred in stables on this site.
+In the village there is a pleasing front street with some surrounding developments of newer houses but all on a small and subtle scale and the village remains a tiny place.
+A cottage called ‘Voltigeur’ recalls a famous horse of Hart village that was bred in stables on this site.
 Voltigeur was bred by a Robert Stephenson in the village and in 1850 was the winner of both the Epsom Derby and the St Leger.

-The village is home to the Raby Arms and White Hart Inn pubs.
+The village is home to the Raby Arms and White Hart Inn.
 The second of these is noted for the ship’s figurehead on its exterior.
-The original (this is a replica) was salvaged from a barque called the Rising Sun that was shipwrecked in Hartlepool during a great storm in 1861.
+The original (this is a replica) was salvaged from a barque called The Rising Sun that was shipwrecked at Hartlepool during a great storm in 1861.

-There is a windmill in the village on a site where the has been a mill since 1315.
+There is a windmill in the village on a site where there has been a mill since at least 1315.
 The present mill has not produced flour since 1915.
 Nearby, for contrast is a more modern wind turbine of which there are now many dotted around the coasts of East Durham and Cleveland.